 Search Engine Optimisation (SEO) is a huge area, and to be done well it often involves a number of varied skill sets.

-That’s not to say you can’t do most, if not all if it, yourself.
+That’s not to say a business can’t do most, if not all of it, themselves.
 In many cases with SEO, working out what not to do is sometimes more important than knowing what to do!

-How easy is it to do your Own SEO?
+How easy is it for business owners to do their own SEO?

 If you’re looking to do your own SEO for your website, then you need to be aware of what that actually means, as it is an incredibly wide area of the digital landscape.

 When done well, SEO is astoundingly powerful and cost-effective.